sebastiangol/sebastiangolshani/README.md

 • Emailjs is used for handling form submissions.

 The header sticks to the top of the page, and contains buttons that scroll the page to specific sections depending on the button.
+On smaller screens the header will stick to the bottom of the screen for mobile ease-of-use.

 The landing page contains a title, image and some contact information and clickable links.